kmohanraj/learning-spring/README.md

 1. Create a Book

-The following method a RESTful API that allows the clients to create a book
+The following method a RESTful API that allows the clients to create a book.

 Code:
 ```